KrisTarling/platform-wp/readme.md

 ---

-### Features:
+#### Features:

-##### Gulp Ready
-* the included gulpfile.js will handle all your minification, sass processing, image smushing and other helpful development tasks.

-If you prefer to use another tool, such as grunt, there's nothing stopping you.

-##### Super SASSy
-* straight-up indented sass, no curly braces & semicolons

-##### Bootstrap grid with Mixins!
+### Bootstrap grid with Mixins!
-* sass variable breakpoints & column width mixins
+Sass variable breakpoints & column width mixins

-No more assigning unsemantic classes like `.col-lg-8.col-lg-offset-3` in your HTML & PHP
+No more assigning unsemantic classes like `.col-lg-8.col-lg-offset-3` to your HTML & PHP

-If you want your sidebar to be six columns wide at screen width 992px and above, just add:
+If you want your sidebar to be six columns wide at screen width 992px and above, just add the following to md.sass
 ```sass
 .sidebar
   +col($six)
 ```
-into md.sass

 And if you want md.sass to begin at 820px instead?
 Add:
 ```